silvaxxx1/silvaxxx1/README.md

 ---

-### *"Building AI systems that bridge research innovation with production systems that scale"*
+### *"Bridging the gap between cutting-edge AI research and production systems that scale"*

-### *🏗️ Becoming a Full-Stack AI Architect: From kernels to APIs, optimizing every layer for maximum business impact*

 ⭐️ From [Mohammed "Silva" Sedeg](https://github.com/silvaxxx1)